Admissions Open For 2021 | +91 91 71 222 333

 Start from Basics

-Starting from understanding the basic concepts and its application techniques in numerical problems is the right method of preparation for NEET physics.
-Conceptual clarity is the key for scoring good percentage in NEET as well thorough focus on the problem solving and implementation of concepts into numerical problems helps one to get good score in Physics.
+Starting from understanding the basic concepts and their application techniques in numerical problems is the right method of preparation for NEET physics.
+Conceptual clarity is the key for scoring a good percentage in NEET as well thorough focus on the problem solving and implementation of concepts into numerical problems helps one to get a good score in Physics.

 Syllabus and Exam pattern